 This project sits under the wider project "Urbane Produktion im Bergischen Städtedreieck - Wettbewerbsfähigkeit, Innovation und Quartiersentwicklung" which is funded by the European Fund for Regional Development and the state of North Rhine-Westphalia.
-For this part of the project, community initiative Utopiastadt works together with other local organisations in Wuppertal.
-WHAT IS ESPECIALLY INSPIRING ABOUT THIS INITIATIVE?
+For this part of the project, community initiative Utopiastadt and scientific partners Wuppertal Institute and transzent work together with other local organisations in Wuppertal.